vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ### Margin requirements
 The Vega protocol calculates four margin levels, which are used to determine when a trader has the right amount, too much, or not enough margin set aside to support their position(s).
 Those levels are: maintenance margin, initial margin, search level, collateral release level.

-The maintenance margin (minimum amount needed to keep a position open) is derived from the market's risk model, and all other margin levels are based on the maintenance margin level.
+The maintenance margin (minimum amount needed to keep a position open) is derived from the market's risk model and includes some slippage calculations.
+All other margin levels are based on the maintenance margin level.

 ### Margin level: Maintenance
 Throughout the life of an open position, the minimum required amount to keep a position open is called the maintenance margin.
 It corresponds to the minimum amount required to cover a position during adverse market moves within a given probability level.